 |Guarantee & Warranty Complaints||0|

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.

-At the time of our previous update, the BBB also included the following notice:
+At the time of an earlier update, the BBB also included the following notice: